Subcontractors Insurance

 - You can decrease your premium by selecting higher deductibles, although this will increase expenses when you need to file a claim.

-- Insurance costs for your business depend on the thoroughness and excellence of your subcontractor agreements.
+Strong safety programs and a clear risk management commitment may help businesses obtain lower insurance costs. - Insurance costs for your business depend on the thoroughness and excellence of your subcontractor agreements.

 The elements mentioned above become part of the risk assessment process that insurance providers use to establish premiums.